MLRichter/ConvNeXt/README.md

 ### Mixed Precision
-In case you are interested in mixed precision performance you can enable mixed-precision training using `--use_amp true`, however in this case I recommend using `convnext_tiny` instead of `convnext_large`, since large models tend to produce irreversable rounding errors more often, which results in individual processes dying, deadlocking the entire process group.
+In case you are interested in mixed precision performance you can enable mixed-precision training using `--use_amp true`, however in this case I recommend using `--model convnext_tiny` instead of `--model convnext_large`, since large models tend to produce irreversable rounding errors more often, which results in individual processes dying, deadlocking the entire process group.